Financial Terms “E”

 Earnings per share

-Earnings per share or EPS is a financial measure of a company’s profitability.
+Earnings per share, or EPS, is a financial measure of a company’s profitability.
 The EPS formula is:

 earnings per share formula